-- 70% support the creation of a federal database to track all gun sales.
+Create a federal database to track gun sales: 71%

 When mass shootings occur, people frequently search for the reason and often “mental illness” is cited as the culprit.
 But it is much more complicated than that and it is difficult to come up with one reason and “risk factor.”
 There are usually a multitude of reasons for these shootings including but not limited to: domestic terrorism, availability of guns, romanticism with violence, and multiple risk factors operating simultaneously (e.g. depression, narcissism, alienation, lack of trust, poor coping skills, fascination with violence-filled entertainment, revenge fantasies, attempted suicide attempts in the past, etc.).

 12 and up